vioil/vioil.github.io/index.md

 VIVO - Connect - Share - Discover (August 2018- December 2019)

 ### Teaching/Workshops

+Participant, FAIRIO - FAIR research information in Open Infrastructures, [Accessibility of Research Information](https://projects.tib.eu/fairio/workshops/accessibility/) The State Scientific Library of the Ukraine in Kyiv (SSTL) and the TIB - Leibniz Information Centre for Science and Technology.
+November 2, 2020

 Participant, FAIRIO - FAIR research information in Open Infrastructures, [Workshop on Interoperabiliy of Research Information](https://projects.tib.eu/fairio/workshops/interoperability/).
 The State Scientific Library of the Ukraine in Kyiv (SSTL) and the TIB - Leibniz Information Centre for Science and Technology.
 September 21, 2020